CD10 Core: Running a Game

 What is a Keeper of the Tales (KT or Keeper)?

-In CD10, the "game master", traditionally shortened to "GM" or in some cases "DM" for "Dungeon Master", is called the "Keeper of Tales".
+In CD10, the "game master", traditionally shortened to "GM" or in some cases "DM" for "Dungeon Master", is called the "Keeper of Tales" or "KT" for short.
 It describes the job better and avoids the connotation that the Keeper is some kind of master, king or head honcho of the party.
 While most experienced Keepers have a pretty good idea of what a Keeper is supposed to do, we'll tackle some of the core ideas you need to have in mind when running games in CD10.

 The Keeper's job